 Mold Containment for Smaller Jobs

 While it isn’t always possible for homeowners to create the containment conditions that professional remediators create, it’s important to to isolate the work area as much as possible.
-The enclosure around the moldy area should consist of a single layer of 6 mil, fire-retardant polyethylene sheeting.
+Enclose the mold containment area with polyethylene sheeting.
 For the entrance, tack or tape two pieces of plastic sheeting to the top of the wood trim over entrances to the room to cover any open doorways.
 Each piece should cover approximately two-thirds of the opening.

 Attach one piece to the top and right side of the doorway, and the other piece to the top and left side of the doorway.
 The section in the middle where the two pieces overlap will function as a partial air seal while also allowing you to enter and exit.